No767/Kumiko-Docs/kumiko-docs/versioned_docs/version-v0/environment-setup/installing-dev-requirements.md

 ### Ubuntu

-:::info `uvloop` requires OpenSSL 1.1
+:::caution `uvloop` requires OpenSSL 1.1

 `uvloop` requires the `libssl-dev` package.
 On Ubuntu 22.04, this will install OpenSSL 3.0 instead of OpenSSL 1.1.
 You'll need to use a backport version of Ubuntu's repos (focal) in order to get access to OpenSSL 1.1.
 Refer to https://stackoverflow.com/questions/72133316/ubuntu-22-04-libssl-so-1-1-cannot-open-shared-object-file-no-such-file-or-di for more info